-The Dark Room is a film and animation preview engine for Cinema4D.
-I designed it to help with story-boarding and previsualisation of live composites and character animation.
+The Dark Room is a postvisualiser engine for Cinema4D.
+I designed it to help with visualising live action composites of film and character animation.

-The idea stemmed from the need to find a better way to preview motion capture animation on top of tracked images.
-While there are ways to circumvent this (such as adding background image plates to your 3D scene, or rendering out hardware animation versions and compositing them in another application), I found them to be somewhat hacks, a little cumbersome, and I felt a better solution could be made.
+The idea stemmed from the need to find a better way to preview motion capture animation on top of camera images.
+While there are ways to circumvent this (such as adding background plates to your 3D scene, or rendering out hardware versions of your animation and compositing them in another application), I found them to be a little 'hacky', or cumbersome, and I felt a better solution could be made.

 And this is how The Dark Room first came to light.
-A simple 2D drawing program that took the 3D viewport draw of the animation and put it over the film camera images.
-The project has evolved over time with new tools and functionality, but it's general purpose is still based on it's original roots.
+A simple 2D composite program that took the 3D viewport draw of the animation and put it over the film camera images.
+As time has progressed, the project is evolving with new tools and functionality.
+But it's general purpose is still based on it's original premise.

 You can find a history of posts on this project and read up on it's current state of development, in the links below.